XronosSchedulingLtd/schedulerinstallationdocs/productionmode.rst

 the first setting - "workers 4" - to match the number of CPU cores in your system.

+If you have used a non-standard installation path for Scheduler then edit the file support/puma.service and change the WorkingDirectory, EnvironmentFile and ExecStart lines to match your installation.
-Copy the file support/puma.service to /etc/systemd/system:
+Then copy it to to /etc/systemd/system:

 ::